 Chef instructors are expected to develop and present class curriculum.
 Classes should be 1.5 – 3 hours in length.
 Class themes may cover any topic related to food and beverage preparation and may be formatted as hands-on, demonstration, or lecture-style presentations.
-Class topics offered thus far have included: Italian Classics, Cooking with Love, Holiday Sweets, Japanese Cherry Blossom Dinner, Cooking with Lamb, Pie in the Sky, and more.
+Class topics offered thus far have included: Italian Classics, Indian Instant Pot, Holiday Sweets, Japanese Cherry Blossom Dinner, Cooking with Lamb, Pie in the Sky, and more.

-Around the World Series (Mexican Mole, Dumpling Party, Neapolitan Pizza, etc.)
+Around the World Series (Mexican Mole, Thai Cuisine, Dumpling Party, Neapolitan Pizza, etc.)

 Ultimate Series (ultimate burgers, ultimate spaghetti, etc.)